Link Search Menu Expand Document

 Refactoring

 Modifying code to change its structure as required to support a new feature.
-No behavior changes are introduced, so that the existing automated Tests can verify that no regressions are introduced as the code is modified.
+No Behavior changes are introduced, so that the existing automated Tests can verify that no regressions are introduced as the code is modified.
 This is first step in the Test-Driven Development cycle.

 Regression